Your Board Appointment Plan: 10 step guide

 STEP 3 – Stop doing what isn’t working

-I strongly believe there is a board role out there for everyone.
+I firmly believe there is a board role out there for everyone.
 If your hard work is not paying off, it is time to reflect on what you can do differently.
 Don’t keep doing the same thing repeatedly and again “ad nauseam”.
 You need to work smarter, not harder.

 STEP 4 – Learn to jump hurdles

-1. You are targeting the wrong organization or industries
+- Targeting the wrong organization or industries

 STEP 5 – Write or revamp your board resume